paulkrix/svgtogcode/docs/user_guide.md

 2. Make the AppImage executable: `chmod +x SVGtoGCode.AppImage`
 3. Run the application: `./SVGtoGCode.AppImage`

-## Quick Start
+## Quick Start Guide

+This quick start guide will help you get up and running with the SVG to GCode Converter in just a few minutes.

+### Prerequisites

+Before starting, ensure you have:
+- Installed the SVG to GCode Converter (see [Installation Guide](installation_guide.md))
+- A prepared SVG file you want to convert
+- Knowledge of your CNC machine's specifications

+### Step 1: Launch the Application

-1. Launch the SVG to GCode Converter
+1. Start the SVG to GCode Converter application from your desktop shortcut or applications menu
+2. The main interface will open, showing the file loader panel

+### Step 2: Load Your SVG File

+1. Click the "Open SVG" button in the toolbar or use File → Open from the menu
-2. Click the "Open SVG" button to select your SVG file
+2. Browse to and select your SVG file
-3. Adjust settings in the configuration panel as needed
+3. The SVG will be loaded and displayed in the preview area

+### Step 3: Configure Grayscale-to-Depth Settings

+1. In the settings panel on the right, locate the "Grayscale Mapping" section
+2. Set your preferred depth mapping:
+   - Minimum Depth: The depth (Z-axis) for white (or lightest grayscale)
+   - Maximum Depth: The depth for black (or darkest grayscale)
+   - Mapping Curve: Linear, Logarithmic, or Custom

+### Step 4: Configure Machine Settings

+1. In the "Machine Settings" section:
+   - Set Feed Rate: The speed for X/Y movement (e.g., 1000 mm/min)
+   - Set Plunge Rate: The speed for Z-axis movement (e.g., 300 mm/min)
+   - Configure other machine-specific parameters

+### Step 5: Generate and Preview GCode

-4. Click "Generate GCode" to process your file
+1. Click the "Generate GCode" button
-5. Preview the generated toolpath in the visualization panel
+2. The application will process the SVG and display a preview of the toolpaths
+3. The color-coded preview shows the depth levels with a scale on the right
+4. Estimated machining time will be displayed at the bottom

+### Step 6: Save GCode

+1. When satisfied with the preview, click "Save GCode" or use File → Save GCode
+2. Choose a location to save the .gcode or .nc file
+3. The file is now ready to be loaded on your CNC machine

+### Step 7: Run on Your CNC Machine

+1. Transfer the GCode file to your CNC controller
+2. Set up your machine according to your normal workflow
-6. Save the generated GCode using the "Save GCode" button
+3. Run the GCode using your machine control software

 ## Interface Overview